-We believe we are reinventing how to rapidly and successfully identify new product opportunities and to launch, autonomously market and sell products in the rapidly growing global e-commerce market by leveraging our proprietary software technology platform, known as AIMEE (Artificial Intelligence Mohawk e-Commerce Engine).
+We believe we are reinventing how to rapidly and successfully identify new product opportunities and to launch, autonomously market and sell products in the rapidly growing global e-commerce market by leveraging our proprietary software technology platform, known as AIMEE.
 AIMEE combines large quantities of data, A.I., machine learning and other automation algorithms, at scale, to allow rapid opportunity identification and automated online sales and marketing of consumer products.

-AIMEE sources data from various e-commerce platforms, the internet and publicly available data, allowing it to estimate and determine trends, performance and consumer sentiment on products and searches within e-commerce platforms.
+AIMEE sources data from various e-commerce platforms, the internet and publicly available data, allowing us to estimate and determine trends, performance, and consumer sentiment on products and searches within e-commerce platforms.
 This functionality allows us to help determine which products to market, manufacture through contract manufacturers, import and sell on e-commerce marketplaces.
-AIMEE is also connected, through application program interfaces ("APIs"), to multiple e-commerce platforms, allowing us to automate the purchase of marketing and automate the change of pricing of product listings on those e-commerce platforms.
+AIMEE is also connected, through APIs, to multiple e-commerce platforms.
+This allows us to automate the purchase of marketing, to automate various parts of our fulfillment and logistics operations and to automate the change of pricing of product listings.

-We generate revenue primarily through the online sales of our various consumer products that we only sell on the internet ("digital native consumer products") and substantially all of our sales are made through the Amazon US marketplace.
-AIMEE is integrated with marketplaces in the U.S., including Amazon, Walmart, Shopify and eBay, among others, and we intend to launch products in the future, managed by AIMEE, on marketplaces outside the U.S. In 2018, predominately through pilot programs, we began offering third party brands access to AIMEE through our managed software-as-a-service ("SaaS") business and, through AIMEE, we expect to grow this revenue in the future.
+We generate revenue primarily through the online sales of our various digital native consumer products and substantially all of our sales are made through the Amazon U.S. marketplace.
+AIMEE is integrated with marketplaces in the U.S., including Amazon and Walmart, among others, and other platforms like Shopify, and we intend to launch products in the future, managed by AIMEE, on marketplaces outside the U.S. In 2018, predominantly through pilot programs, we began offering third party brands access to AIMEE through our managed SaaS business.
 In 2018, revenue from our managed SaaS business was \$0.5 million.
-For the three months ended March 31, 2019, our revenue from our managed SaaS business was \$0.5 million.
+For the nine months ended September 30, 2019, our revenue from our managed SaaS business was \$1.2 million.